Tuesday, 23 June 2026

 In Conclusion

 I tried to share this idea with my friends but it did not always work.
-For example, when a close friend broke his leg in an accident, and I went to see him the hospital, I suggested that it might have been a challenge he had chosen for himself.
+For example, when a close friend broke his leg in an accident, and I went to see him at the hospital, I suggested that it might have been a challenge he had chosen for himself.
 He became very upset saying that it didn't make sense to him that he had chosen all that pain and suffering.

 This Year's Popular Posts